Philadelphia's River Region

 |Father Divine House|

-While prosperous people, on deciding to enter a retirement community, are often heard to say they are tired of managing a big house, it can also be noticed that people who get the foreign travel bug usually drift around to see the palaces, castles and estates of kings and emperors.
+While prosperous people, on deciding to enter a retirement community, are often heard to say they are tired of managing a big house, it can also be noticed that people who get the foreign travel bug usually drift around to see the palaces, castles, and estates of kings and emperors.
 The king's bathroom plumbing is a stop on most tours.
 Places like Buckingham Palace, the Vatican, the Temples of Karnak, Fortresses of Mogul Conquerors of India, or similar places in Cambodia, are all vast looming piles of stone dedicated to the memory of departed leaders who Had it All.
 That's probably all you need know, to understand that Americans who have it all tend to build huge show places, too.
 A great many do discover the castles to become just too much bother.
 Safe protection and privacy are somewhat separate issues, reasons given for putting up with a big place past the time the thrill has worn off.
 Perhaps such jaded feelings appear at the end of the wealth cycle.
 Nevertheless with enough affluence, if you had unlimited money and inclination, where around Philadelphia would you put a dream palace, one built for a modern Maharajah?
 Answer: close to Conshohocken.

 |The Philadelphia Country Club|

-The Schuylkill takes a sharp bend at Conshohocken, because it flows around a big cliff on the west side of the river.
+The Schuylkill takes a sharp bend at Conshohocken because it flows around a big cliff on the west side of the river.
 It was there the White Steel Company built the first wire suspension bridge in the world, as distinguished from cable (twisted wire) suspension bridges invented by Roebling at Trenton.
 The bridge was swept away by a flood, the steel mill replaced by the Alan J. Wood Steel Company.
-Alan Wood prospered mightily, and built his mansion ("Woodmont") on 75 acres on the top of the big rock on the west side of the Schulylkill, in such a way he could watch the smoke rising from his factory down below at the foot of the cliff.
+Alan Wood prospered mightily, and built his mansion ("Woodmont") on 75 acres on the top of the big rock on the west side of the Schuylkill, in such a way he could watch the smoke rising from his factory down below at the foot of the cliff.
 The Philadelphia Country Club is across the road from Alan Wood's mansion, with fairways clinging to the cliffs, a Gun Club for trap shooters who want to aim away from houses and toward mountainsides, and a cliff-top road leading straight for Gladwyne between dozens of mansions with five-acre lots.
 Down the hill, however, rocky projections force the road to funnel into a winding crooked road which ends up near the filling stations of Conshohocken, passing ancient farm structures on the way.
 Railroads and expressways tend to fill the valley, the old White bridge is gone, and two distinct cultures are within a few hundred oblivious yards of each other.
-To the west stretches the Main Line, now filled with houses almost as large as the mansion, but air conditioned and filled with other modern amenities.
-Seventy acres of lawn are nice, but it's a lot of grass to cut.
+To the west stretches the Main Line, now filled with houses almost as large as the mansion, but air-conditioned and filled with other modern amenities.
+Seventy acres of a lawn is nice, but it's a lot of grass to cut.

 The Alan Wood Steel Company had a hard time in 1929, recovered somewhat after World War II, and then declined to the point where Lukens and Phoenix Steel took over.
 And then Indians from India took over the lot, forming part of the largest steel complex in the world, now headquartered abroad.
 In 1952, one of Father Divine's religious followers named John Devoute gave Father the Wood mansion; which then became the new headquarters of his religious sect.
 He died in 1965 but Mother Divine still lives there in stately and tasteful semi-seclusion.
 The grounds of the estate are beautifully tended by various of the twenty-five attendants of Mother.
 Father's mausoleum is near the house.